BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 Inventory pain killer, part 2.
 Never worry about trunk filling up.
 #### Silence fake reload animation
 Silence really annoying SMG/rifle "reload" sound which the dude does when he's idle (which is every few seconds).
 The animation itself still plays.
-#### Armor doesn't slow down chosen
+#### Armor doesn't reduce run speed
 In the original game, running becomes slower as armor gets heavier.
 This component disables that behaviour, so that run speed is constant and fast.
 #### Inventory filter
 Inventory pain killer, part 3.
 This is the ultimate inventory mod which allows you to *filter* your stuff.
-The actual author is [Mr.Сталин](http://www.nuclear-city.com/index.php/topic/512-плагин-filter-inventory-для-fallout2-и-модов/page-1)
+The actual author is [Mr.Сталин](http://www.nuclear-city.com/index.php/topic/512-плагин-filter-inventory-для-fallout2-и-модов/page-1).
+This component requires Sfall version at least 3.5.
+If Sfall is not found or is too old, a newer version will be installed automatically.

 Tips:
 - Press control to activate the second set of buttons
 - Use middle mouse click on weapon/ammo buttons to see both item types
 - You can't use bags (which aren't in original Fallout 2 anyway, but possibly may be added by 3rd party mods)

+#### Unlimited party
+This component removes charisma checks upon joining the party.
+It does not remove other checks (karma, etc).
+For example, Goris may still decline to join if you're a "bad guy".

+The following companions are affected:
+- Brain bot
+- Cassidy
+- Cat Jules
+- Davin
+- Dex
+- Dogmeat
+- Goris
+- Kitsune
+- K-9
+- Lenny
+- Marcus
+- Miria
+- Miron
+- Robodog
+- Sulik
+- Vic

 ### Special notes / compatibility
 - **It will ONLY work if you have killap's patch** or restoration pack installed.
 You can get those at http://www.killap.net.